alpsjur/Selected-Work/README.md

 # Selected-Work
-Selection of work, mainly from courses at the University of Oslo
+Selection of reports and code, mainly from courses at the University of Oslo